MG Y-type: MG YB (1951–1953)

 In 1952 MG Car Company updated the "Y" Type and an improved model was launched, known as the "YB".
 The "YB" had a completely new Lockheed twin leading shoe braking system, 15 inch wheels and a much more modern hypoid type of back axle.
 Production numbers - 1,301.

 Road holding was also improved by the introduction of smaller 15 in wheels (the "Y" and the "Y/T" both had 16 in wheels).
 The "YB" also had an anti-roll bar fitted to the front of the car and stronger shock absorbers, or dampers, were fitted.

 Little else was changed about the car, which was by now looking extremely dated.
 The YB was produced until the end of 1953 and the MG ZA Magnette was introduced in 1954.

 Production numbers

 The original production records of the MG Y Type were lost or destroyed when the MG Works at Abingdon closed in 1981.
 What is known for definite is that there were a total of 8,336 Y chassis produced of which 7,035 were MG YA or MG YT (the exact mix was not known) and 1,301 were MG YB.
 The original evidence pointed to the split of MG YA to MG YT was 6,158 to 877.
 This is most often found quoted in books and magazines.
 Following over 10 years of extensive and world wide research by the International MG Y Type Register, it is currently proven that these numbers are incorrect and the correct split is now put more correctly at 6,131 MG YA and 904 MG YTs.

+International MG Y Type Register

+These Wikipedia notes are provided by the International MG Y Type Register.